PlanktoScope/forklift/docs/specs/00-package.md

 - This field is optional.
 - The filenames must be for YAML files following the [Docker Compose file specification](https://docs.docker.com/compose/compose-file/).
 - The files must be located in the same directory as the `forklift-package.yml` file, or in subdirectories.
-- It only makes sense to omit the Docker Compose file from a package if the package also specifies some host resources in the `host` section of the `forklift-package.yml` file, or if the package defines some features with associated Compose files; otherwise, the package would do nothing and have no effect.
 - Example:

   ```yaml